topherconley/noleaven/README.md

 * gene A = [wild-type = (0,10,10,0), transgenic = (0,0,10,10)]
 * gene B = [wild-type = (10,11,10,14), transgenetic = (0,1,3,4)]

 The motivation of the filter is to exclude mRNA sequences that are not represented in at least one of the treatment groups; although, this is goal is not entirely attained with the present edgeR filtering guide: in this example, genes that have 2 out of 4 replicates satisfying the minimum count in each treatment group, but are zero in the other remaining replicates could be kept.
 So gene A would be kept when it should be filtered out for unreliability.
-It is more intuitive _to flag low-expressing genes within treatment or time point and then ulitimately filter out the genes that do not pass any of the filter thresholds across treatment or time_.
+It is more intuitive _to flag low-expressing genes within treatment and/or time point and then ulitimately filter out the genes that do not pass any of the filter thresholds across treatment and/or time_.
 Such a procedure would keep gene B, but would exclude gene A.  This strategy eliminates only genes that have low coverage across all treatments and preserves genes that exhibit time or treatment-induced low-expression.

 Now consider a time-course assay with two genotypes and three time points.
-Suppose that the filter requires a minimum count of 10 counts per replicate, for at least 3 out of 4 replicates, for at least one time point.
+Suppose that one might want to filter low expressing genes that don't satisfy a minimum of 10 counts per replicate, for at least 3 out of 4 replicates within at least one (time point, genotype) pair.
 Consider the same two genes A & B.

 1. Wild Type
   * gene A = [t1 = (0,1,0,0), t2 = (0,0,33,10), t3 = c(0,0,19,0)]